Savannah River Site: MOX fuel fabrication facility

-National security

 Savannah River Plutonium Processing Facility

 The unfinished MOX fuel fabrication facility was repurposed to construct the Savannah River Plutonium Processing Facility (SRPPF) to produce at least 50 war reserve plutonium pits per year at the Savannah River Site, with surge capacity to meet NNSA's requirement of 80 pits annually following a two-site strategy with SRS producing no fewer than 50 pits and Los Alamos National Laboratory no fewer than 30 pits.
 The dismantlement and removal of equipment installed by the MOX project was completed in June 2024.
 The new facility is expected to open in 2032.

 Tritium stockpile management

 Tritium must be replenished continually because it decays exponentially at the rate of about 5.48% per year.
 (Note: The first-order radioactive decay equation is N(t)=N_{0} e^{-λt}, where N(t) is the number of nuclei remaining after time t, N_{0} the initial number of nuclei and λ the decay constant.
-For a radioisotope with a half-life T_{1/2} of about 12.33 years, the decay constant λ is equal to ln(2)/T_{1/2}≈ 0.05621 yr^{-1}.
+For a radioisotope with a half-life T_{1/2} of about 12.33 years, the decay constant λ is equal to ln(2)/T_{1/2}≈ 0.05621 yr^{−1}.
 With t=1 year, the fraction of nuclei remaining is e^{-λ×1 yr} ≈ e^{-0.05621}≈ 0.9452, representing a yearly decay of approximately 5.48%.)
-The SRS tritium facilities are therefore operated to actively manage the US tritium stockpile by recycling tritium from decommissioned warheads and by extracting tritium from target rods irradiated originally at SRS but later in the commercial nuclear power reactors operated by the Tennessee Valley Authority (TVA).
-Several production scale separation methods of tritium from other hydrogen isotopes were used at SRS.
-These methods include thermal diffusion (1957–1986), fractional absorption (1964–1968), cryogenic distillation (1967–2004) and, since 1994, thermal cycling absorption process (TCAP), a metal hydride based hydrogen isotope separation system.
+The SRS tritium facilities manage the stockpile by recycling tritium from decommissioned warheads and extracting tritium from target rods.
+At first, these rods were irradiated at SRS, but later in commercial nuclear power reactors operated by the Tennessee Valley Authority (TVA).
+Several production-scale methods for separation of tritium from other hydrogen isotopes were used at SRS.
+These included thermal diffusion (1957–1986), fractional absorption (1964–1968), cryogenic distillation (1967–2004) and, since 1994, thermal cycling absorption process (TCAP), a metal hydride based hydrogen isotope separation system.